 Additionally, research shows that establishing a college savings account may make a child up to 7 times more likely to attend college.2

-If your child is attending kindergarten in the Worcester or Monson Public School System for the 2016-2017 school year, you may be eligible to open a 529 account through the SeedMA program.
+In 2018, children attending kindergarten in the Worcester or Monson Public School System for the 2017-2018 school year may be eligible to open a 529 account through the SeedMA program.
 To be eligible to open a 529 account, both the adult account owner and the child beneficiary must have a Social Security Number or Tax Identification Number.

 Frequently Asked Questions